Contact: Gretchen Yeninas, Dean of Student Life

 Contact: Katherine Ermeus, President

 The Multicultural Student Coalition (MSC) is made up of representatives of the entire student body.
-MSC works closely with the Student Affairs Cabinet, the Center for Global Education and Diversity Initiatives and Student Government.
-MSC is responsible for providing campus-wide programming to promote diversity awareness and appreciation.
+MSC works closely with the Student Affairs Cabinet, Office of Diversity Initiatives, and Student Government.
+MSC is responsible for providing campus-wide programming to promote social justice, diversity, and cultural appreciation.
 Scheduled meetings are announced at the beginning of each semester.
-The group offers several annual events including the One World party, Black History Month programming and the MSC Talent Show.
+The group offers several annual events including the One World party, Black History Month programming, and the MSC Talent Show.

 The Wilkes University Programming Board (WUPB) is responsible for providing quality entertainment for the campus.
 WUPB is open to all students with an interest in contacting agents and performers, making campus arrangements for events, promoting and publicizing shows, providing hospitality for performers and hosting a variety of social programming to all undergraduate students.
 WUPB presents novelty and entertainment acts, monthly BINGO, as well as major concerts.
 They also provide reduced-cost tickets for the local movie theater.
 As a member of WUPB, students develop organizational, marketing, public relations and technical skills.
 Meetings are held every Thursday at 11:30 a.m.
 The WUPB office is location on the first floor of the Henry Student Center.